Suzuki DR650 Adventure Setup

 • Rimlocks on front and rear (both bikes)

-• When running low pressure in an offroad situation rimlock prevents the tire to move on the rim and potentially tearing your tube…
+• When running low pressure in an offroad situation, rimlock prevents the tire from moving on the rim and potentially tearing your tube.

 • 50/50 tyres